sam9116/CMPUT404-assignment-ajax/README.md

-all python code from Stackoverflow are licensed under Creative Commons CC-BY-SA 3.0 authors are credited in the .py files and in the .html files
+all python code from Stackoverflow are licensed under Creative Commons CC-BY-SA 3.0 authors are credited in the .py files and in the .html files everything else is written by Sam Bao, licensed under Apache 2